nus-cs2103-AY2021S2/tp/docs/AboutUs.md

 [[portfolio](team/yienyoong.md)]

 * Role: Developer
-* Responsibilities: Dev Ops + Threading
+* Responsibilities: In charge of logic and developer guide